How to Avoid Cold and Flu Outbreaks in the Office: 6 Essential Practices

 Quick Tip: Have COVID test kits handy for your team to make it easy and fast to know if anyone has been exposed to COVID.

-Miller’s offers disinfecting wipes, masks, COVID tests, touch-free solutions, and a complete line of office cleaning tools and products to help keep your office sanitized, and protected this flu season.
+Miller’s offers disinfecting wipes, masks, touch-free solutions, and a complete line of office cleaning tools and products to help keep your office sanitized, and protected this flu season.

 Want help prepping your office for the flu season?
 The team at Miller’s can conduct a quick facility assessment to ensure you have the right products and tools in the right places to sanitize, disinfect, and avoid the spread of infection.
 We’ll customize a program to your needs and workplace, recommending the right products to ensure a healthy workspace.